Ultralight Shell Jacket

 Achieving a seemingly unbeatable new standard in ultralight shells at under three ounces, the Arc’teryx men’s Incendo SL Jacket and women’s Cita SL Jacket raise the bar for breathability in exchange for a slight compromise in wind and rain resistance (and I’ve used and reviewed many ultralight shells over the years).
 It’s also priced competitively for this category, and the same price as the second-lightest competitor, the Black Diamond Distance Wind Shell.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase an Arc’teryx men’s Incendo SL Jacket at Moosejaw.com; or Incendo Hoody at backcountry.com, Moosejaw.com, or rei.com; or Incendo Vest at backcountry.com or moosejaw.com; or a women’s Cita SL Jacket at Moosejaw.com or rei.com; or Cita Hoody at Moosejaw.com or rei.com; or Cita Vest at Moosejaw.com or rei.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase an Arc’teryx men’s Incendo SL Jacket or Incendo SL Hoody at backcountry.com or rei.com; or Incendo Vest at backcountry.com or moosejaw.com; or a women’s Cita SL Jacket at backcountry.com or Moosejaw.com; or Cita Hoody at Moosejaw.com or rei.com; or Cita Vest at Moosejaw.com.

 Was this review helpful?
 Would you like to support my work by clicking here to leave a tip for The Big Outside?Thank you.